azavea/raster-foundry-python-client/README.rst

 Deprecated
 ----------

 This Python client is no longer actively maintained or kept up-to-date with the latest Raster Foundry API changes.
-There is an actively maintained documentation page for the API that you can use to learn about and interact with the API [here](https://app.swaggerhub.com/apis/raster-foundry/raster-foundry/).
-You can learn about the latest features of Raster Foundry [here](https://rasterfoundry.azavea.com/).
+There is an actively maintained documentation page for the API that you can use to learn about and interact with the API `here <https://app.swaggerhub.com/apis/raster-foundry/raster-foundry/>`_.
+You can learn about the latest features of Raster Foundry `here <https://rasterfoundry.azavea.com/>`_.

 Usage
 -----